ebaligand/methylation_analysis_of_nanopore_data/README.md

 ```

 ## Start the analysis
-Now you can start your analyses :
+Now you can start your analyses:

 * Step files: individual steps of the workflow
 * The all script file: all analyzes to run